axodotdev/cargo-dist/book/src/simple-guide.md

 ### The CI Script

-Because we set `ci = ["github"]`, [init][] invoked [generate-ci][] for us.
+Because we set `ci = ["github"]`, [init][] invoked [generate][] for us.
 Creating the Github CI workflow we wanted at `.github/workflows/release.yml`.
 Rather than including the full text here, I'll just link [cargo-dist's own release.yml][release-yml], because cargo-dist is self-hosting and has an extremely boring build/config that is basically equivalent to the one we're looking at in this example.

 The first thing you might notice is that there's a *lot* of comments describing the script.
 As always: you will never stop me from writing more docs and shoving them in your face.
 Actually ok you *can* stop me because I need to write a lot of docs here and those comments are already decent docs.
 Feel free to peruse them to get a feel for it.